 So you’re thinking about buying a pop-up camper to haul on your mid-size truck.
 You’re not alone.
 Sales of small pop-up truck campers are on the rise.
 The main reason, of course, is the increasing number of mid-size trucks on today’s streets.
 Quality and cost appear to be the primary reasons.
 Full-size trucks, like the diesel-powered Ford F-350, are now pushing a ridiculous $100,000.
 In contrast, a well-equipped Toyota Tacoma can be purchased for only $33,000.
 Still a large sum, but much easier to swallow than a full $100k.
 While full-size trucks offer more payload and larger bed sizes, not everyone wants a large truck and camper.
 This is especially true not only for young couples with growing families, but also those who are looking to get into a truck and camper for less than $50,000.
-In this article, we rank the Top 7 Pop-Up Campers For Mid-Size Trucks
+In this article, we rank the 7 best pop-up truck campers for mid-size trucks.

 Fortunately, the American mid-size truck market is continuing to grow.
 The Toyota Tacoma, Honda Ridgeline, Chevy Colorado, GMC Canyon, Nissian Frontier have been joined by the recently resurrected Ford Ranger and the brand new Jeep Gladiator.
 The new additions to the mid-size market are especially welcome.
 The Jeep Gladiator, with its 4×4 capability and 1,600-pound payload, continue to excite as does the Ford Ranger with its rugged good looks and class leading 1,860-pound payload.
 For those looking to haul a small truck camper, payload is king and the Gladiator and Ranger newcomers offer more than those who proceeded them, even the well-built, wonderfully-equipped Toyota Tacoma with its 1,420-pound payload.

-In this article we rank the top pop-up campers for mid-size trucks.
-The biggest consideration when shopping for a pop-up camper is weight.
-When researching weights, it’s important to understand that the dry weight isn’t the end-all be-all when it comes to the camper’s final weight.
+Here’s a big tip—weight is the key.
+When researching truck camper weights, it’s important to understand that the dry weight isn’t the end-all be-all when it comes to the camper’s final weight.
 The dry weight doesn’t take into account things like full tanks, batteries, gear, food, and options like air conditioners, awnings, and solar panels that were installed after the camper was built.
 All of this extra water and gear probably weighs a good 400 to 500 pounds, so a camper with a dry weight of 1,100 pounds will actually weigh around 1,600 pounds fully loaded.
 This means you’ll need to have a truck with a payload rating large enough to handle not only the fully loaded weight of the camper, but also all passengers and any gear you have stored in the truck.

 So who makes the best truck camper for this size truck?
 That’s a great question.
 We looked at several factors to determine our truck camper rankings, including cost, quality, weight, features, and holding tank capacities.
 In this article, we placed more emphasis on weight because of the limited payload ratings found in today’s mid-size truck.
 Happily, the seven pop-ups that made the final cut offer the consumer a wide range of choices.
 Some are made of aluminum, while others are made of wood.
 Some are relatively light, others a little heavy.
 Significant differences between the campers are noted here.
 Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
-So without further adieu, here are the Top 7 Pop-Up Campers For Mid-Size Trucks:
+So without further adieu, here are the 7 best pop-up truck campers for mid-size trucks:

 1. Four Wheel Camper Fleet